aDotInTheVoid/boxcars/docs/report/report.md

 ...
 14 |     F: for<'a> FnOnce(C::Acquired<'a>) + Send + 'static,
    |        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ required by this bound in `when`

-For more information about this error, try `rustc --explain E0631`.
 ```

 ### Rustc being helpful and unhelpfull